ahernguo/urscript-extension/README.md

 ## Installation

+You can download latest .vsix from [release page](https://github.com/ahernguo/urscript-extension/releases).

-To install the extension we need to compile it into the VSIX code and then side load it into VSCode.
+Or to install the latest commits from `master` branch, compile it into the VSIX code and then side load it into VSCode.

 1.  `npm install -g vsce` to make sure you have vsce installed globally
 2.  `git clone https://github.com/ahernguo/urscript-extension` to clone the repo if you havent already done so